Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 Or put another way …

-“I don’t think any of us are going to forget how to play in four or five days,” said first baseman Ryan Zimmerman who, it’s worth pointing out, hasn’t played a regular season game since 2019.
+“I don’t think any of us are going to forget how to play in four or five days,” said first baseman Ryan Zimmerman, who, it’s worth pointing out, hasn’t played a regular season game since 2019.

-There was a defiant, what-choice-do-we-have edge to the Nationals after they finished the second day of workouts following the coronavirus pause that began last Wednesday with the revelation of one positive test, and continued through the weekend with three more positives and seven other players — as well as two staff members — placed in quarantine because of contact tracing.
+There was a defiant, what-choice-do-we-have edge to the Nationals after they finished the second day of workouts following the coronavirus pause that began last Wednesday with the revelation of one positive test and continued through the weekend with three more positives and seven other players, as well as two staff members, placed in quarantine because of contact tracing.

 Because the worst symptom any player has suffered thus far is a fever, and because most of the players who have been in quarantine have reported as asymptomatic, there’s cause to exhale and give thanks — and then wonder how this team can possibly get off to a decent start with a hodgepodge lineup.